catalin0000/archlinux-testing/README.md

-whatever easy script to make kali from a debian install
+whatever easy script to make an arch linux ready for testing